Courage in a Comfortable Society

 Another form of courage is refusing the easy shortcut.

-• do the hard work instead of cheating
+It can take courage to do the hard work instead of cheating.

-• tell the truth instead of manipulating
+Tell the truth instead of manipulating.

-• keep a promise when it becomes inconvenient
+Keep a promise when it becomes inconvenient.

 Shortcuts promise results without effort.
-Courage chooses integrity instead.

 Courage Begins in Small Moments